charlottejacques3/gratitude_app/assets/consent_form.md

 Data will be gathered through the collection of your gratitude logs and reflections, as well as your questionnaire answers and statistics of your usage of the app in general.

-Your interview with the researcher, if you choose to participate in one, will also be recorded using either the University of Victoria’s Zoom or Microsoft Teams platform.
+Your interview with the researcher, if you choose to participate in one, will also be recorded using either the University of Victoria's Zoom or Microsoft Teams platform.
 You may choose to turn your camera on or leave it off.
-The interview is recorded for the purpose of storing your answers only – the footage itself will not be analyzed.
+The interview is recorded for the purpose of storing your answers only - the footage itself will not be analyzed.

 Please be advised that information about you that is gathered for this research study, including your email address, uses Firebase, an online service that stores data in the U.S. As such, there is a possibility that information about you may be accessed without your knowledge or consent by the US government in compliance with the US Freedom Act.